fabianishere/udm-kernel-tools/README.md

 systemctl disable udm-autoboot.service
 ```

-### Overriding files on root pre-boot
-Some users may wish to modify files on the root filesystem before UniFi OS boots
-(e.g., to hook into the early boot process).
-In order to facilitate this, `udm-kernel-tools` allows users to override files
-from the root filesystem using an overlay located  at `/mnt/data/udm-kernel-tools/root`,

-The overlay filesystem will be mounted *only* after running
-`mkdir -p /overlay/root_ro/mnt/data/udm-kernel-tools/root` from within the *UniFi OS* shell
-or when running `mkdir -p /data/udm-kernel-tools/root` from outside UniFi OS.

-Note that changes to this directory only appear on the root filesystem after
-reboot.

 ### Restoring the stock kernel
 If you are running a custom kernel and wish to return the stock kernel, simply